Skip to main content

 This legal advisory opinion found that a divorced woman is not entitled to the typical social allowance provided to married individuals by their employers.
 The woman, unnamed in the opinion, applied for the allowance because she has custody of her minor son.
 The opinion states that the allowance can be only provided to married women with children whose husband is unemployed, jobless, or incapacitated.
 A divorced woman cannot benefit from this support even if she is the sole custodian of her child.
 Nonetheless, this Advisory Opinion requests that the Qatar Legisl

-Here, the plaintiff had obtained a protective order against the defendant in Kentucky because she feared that the defendant would abuse her and the parties’ daughter.
-Subsequently, the defendant threatened to kill the plaintiff, and the plaintiff fled to Maine, where she filed for a protective order.
+In Campbell v.
+Martin, 2002 ME 112, plaintiff had obtained a protective order against the defendant in Kentucky because she feared that the defendant would abuse her and their daughter.
+Subsequently, the defendant threatened to kill the plaintiff, and the plaintiff fled to Maine with her daughter, where she filed for a protective order.
 The district court granted a temporary protective order.
-Subsequently, the plaintiff filed for custody of the parties’ daughter.
+Subsequently, the plaintiff filed for custody of their daughter.
 The district court found that it could not grant the plaintiff custody as Maine was not the daughter’s home state.

 Children's Status Act